respawn-app/FlowMVI/docs/plugins.md

 If you do override that interface, you **must** comply with the hashcode/equals contract of the plugin system, described below.

-## Step 1: Choose if your plugin will be generic or store-specific.

-* If you want to create a typed plugin that is specific to a store, use `plugin` builder.
-* If you want to create a plugin that works with any store, use `genericPlugin` builder.
-Generic plugins have limited functionality.

-## Step 2 : Create the plugin.

 Plugins are simply built:

 ```kotlin